-There is a reason this account stops in 1974 and does not continue as a full-fledged history of the Hasidim: I had a couple of chopped-up articles out on the subject.
-After that, I gave up on the idea of doing anything more.
+There is a reason this account stops in 1974 and does not continue as a full-fledged history of the Hasidim: I had a couple of chopped-up articles out on the subject, but then gave up on the idea of doing anything more.
 This narrative mostly consists of verbatim notes I wrote up in 1973-74 on cheap yellow paper, then retyped into my computer over the last couple of years, editing along the way.

 I don’t present this as a great work of journalism.
 But it’s a document of sorts: It tells the story of my encounters with the Hasidim at a particular moment in history: the era of Watergate and the Yom Kippur war, and the aging of the great Rebbes.

 Almost 50 years have passed, and there are sad postscripts to several of the stories.

 Samuel Shrage died of a heart attack in 1976.
 There were charges within Hasidic ranks that the African-American ambulance attendants took their sweet time and let him die.
 I couldn’t believe that, but his death saddened me.

 A summer or two later, I was in CBGB’s, the Bowery punk-rock club.
 As Patti Smith was shrieking onstage, I ran into David the Lubavitch dropout.
 He was very unfriendly, and said, “Stop asking me how I am.”
 I concluded based on his attire and the venue that he had not returned to Lubavitch.

 In 1979, the Satmar Rebbe died at age 92.
 Given the state of his health, I suspected the Satmar were already used to getting along without him.
 Later, I learned that the movement split into two groups, with different leadership.